English Channel: Geological origins

 The flooding destroyed the ridge that connected Britain to continental Europe, although a land connection across the southern North Sea would have existed intermittently at later times when periods of glaciation resulted in lowering of sea levels.

-At the end of the last glacial period, rising sea levels finally severed the last land connection.
+During interglacial periods (when sea levels were high) between the initial flooding 450,000 years ago until around 180,000 years ago, the Channel would still have been separated from the North Sea by a land bridge to the north of the Strait of Dover (the Strait of Dover at this time formed part of an estuary fed by the Thames and Scheldt), restricting interchange of marine fauna between the Channel and the North Sea (except perhaps by occasional overtopping).
+During the Last Interglacial/Eemian (115–130,000 years ago) the connection between the North Sea and the English Channel was fully open as it is today, resulting in Britain being an island during this interval, before lowered sea levels reconnected it to the continent during the Last Glacial Period.
+From the end of the Last Glacial Period, to the beginning of the Holocene rising sea levels again resulted in the unimpeded connection between the North Sea and the English Channel resuming due to the sinking of Doggerland, with Britain again becoming an island.

 Ecology

 As a busy shipping lane, the Channel experiences environmental problems following accidents involving ships with toxic cargo and oil spills.
 Indeed, over 40% of the UK incidents threatening pollution occur in or very near the Channel.
 One occurrence was the MSC Napoli, which on 18 January 2007 was beached with nearly 1700 tonnes of dangerous cargo in Lyme Bay, a protected World Heritage Site coastline.
 The ship had been damaged and was en route to Portland Harbour.

 The English Channel, despite being a busy shipping lane, remains in part a haven for wildlife.
 Atlantic oceanic species are more common in the westernmost parts of the channel, particularly to the west of Start Point, Devon, but can sometimes be found further east towards Dorset and the Isle of Wight.
-Seal sightings are becoming more common along the English Channel, with both Grey Seal and Harbour Seal recorded frequently.
+Seal sightings are becoming more common along the English Channel, with both grey seal and harbour seal recorded frequently.